 So what does that mean?

 Places like Whole Foods are notoriously expensive, and rightfully so.
-Whole Foods specializes in selling organic, high quality food that can really break the bank if you’re not careful.
-Have you checked in to other options?
+Whole Foods specializes in selling organic, high-quality food that can really break the bank if you’re not careful.

 These days, places like Aldi or Target sell organic foods that are on par with what Whole Foods offers at a fraction of the price.
 Mariano’s is also a bit of a cheaper choice for great organic foods as well.